basecom/FixturesPlugin/docs/writing/phpunit-tests.md

 }
 ```

-Optionally you can also specify that all [dependencies](#todo) of the given fixture will be loaded aswell by setting the second argument to `true`:
+Optionally, you can also specify that all [dependencies](/writing/dependencies-prioritization) of the given fixture should be loaded as well by setting the second argument to `true`:

 ```php
 use Basecom\FixturePlugin\FixtureTrait;